Travel Guide to The Cederberg Mountains – Best Things to Do

 12. Swimming and Cliff Jumping at Maalgat

 The 2 km Maalgat walk or Hippo Pool Hike is relatively easy, and the scenery along the river’s edge is very rewarding.
-There are some paddle pools along the way where one can cool off before reaching the Waterfall that tumbles into a much larger pool.
+There are some paddle pools along the way where one can cool off before reaching the waterfall, which tumbles into a much larger pool.

 13. Cederberg Cellars